-The basic premise of this rule is that you place your subject or key object – whatever you want your viewer to focus on – on one of the cross sections of the grid.
-This helps draw the viewer’s eye into the photo and gives the subject more prominence.
+The basic idea of this rule is that you place your subject or key object (whatever you want your viewer to focus on) on one of the cross sections of the grid.
+This is supposed to help draw the viewer’s eye into the photo and give the subject more prominence.

 Other tips on what makes a good photo

-There are lots of other, more advanced composition rules you might want to play around with – for example, visual weight, triangles, balance, eye-lines – but we’d suggest getting really used to the rule of thirds and leading lines before moving on.
+There are lots of other, more advanced composition rules you might want to play around with – for example, visual weight, triangles, balance, eye-lines.
+However, we’d suggest getting really familiar with the rule of thirds and leading lines before moving on.
 Try applying them to different types of photography – portraits, landscapes, food etc – see what you learn… and have fun!

-If you want some more guidance, there are plenty of online photography courses you can do from the comfort of your own home – check out our article on creative skills, where we highlight some of the best free and paid photography tutorials and classes.
-We’ve also got some excellent photography courses on our own site.
+If you want some more guidance, there are plenty of online photography courses you can take from the comfort of your own home.
+You might like to check out our article on creative skills, where we highlight some of the best free and paid photography tutorials and classes.
+We’ve also got some excellent photography courses available on our site.

 As you continue to develop your skills, it might be fun to consider entering some amateur photography competitions.
-It’s not all about winning: entering competitions is a great way to challenge yourself, and it can help give you a new dose of motivation.
+It’s not all about winning: entering competitions is a great way to challenge yourself, and it can help give you something to work towards and a new dose of motivation.
 Seeing your images posted alongside other photographers’ can be a big confidence boost too.